 The mains exam has a total of 8 papers, which are as follows:

 Interview for Block Development Officer

-If you clear the Prliminaries and mains of the BDO exam, then you will be called for the third stage, which is interview.
+If you clear the Preliminaries and mains of the BDO exam, then you will be called for the third stage, which is the interview.
 The interview stage is of 200 marks and in it, you will be asked questions by PSC officers.

 The questions generally asked are about the place you are from and from the subjects in which you did your graduation.
-The purpose of the interview stage is to check you self-confidence and you decision making ability.
-THese determine whether you will be able to carry out your duties and responsibilities as a BDO, and therefore, the interview stage is very important.
-It is at the interview stage in which the interviewer decides whether you are fit enough to be a BDO.
+The purpose of the interview stage is to check your self-confidence and your decision-making ability.
+These determine whether you will be able to carry out your duties and responsibilities as a BDO, and therefore, the interview stage is very important.
+It is at the interview stage in the interviewer decides whether you are fit enough to be a BDO.

 When are the BDO Exams Forms Filled?

 The forms for BDO exams of all states are filled at different times.
 To find out when the forms are released and filled, you have to keep checking the relevant state’s PSC website.